jakeyboi1/item_swapper/README.txt

 REQUIRED SCRIPTS FOR THIS ONE TO FUNCTION: https://github.com/VORPCORE/vorp_inventory-lua

+Easy to install aswell once you have downloaded the zip file.
+Extract the files in it to your resources folder.
+Rename the file from item_swapper-main to item_swapper and in your resource.cfg add ensure item_swapper

 The Item Swapper/Converter part of the script:
 The script removes an item from your inventory when it is used(double clicked) and adds items in its place.